 Games consoles are the things of dreams.
 Providing people of all ages, genders, jobs, tastes and lifestyles the opportunity to waste hours upon hours in front of a screen with high-quality entertainment and cognitive development activities.

 While we’re currently in the stages of probably the most optimal gaming experience.
 We have some of the best TVs like VIZIO (https://www.vizio.com/en/gaming) for high-definition display providing the ultimate gaming experience.
 We have gaming technology that has been developed for gesture control and voice recognition.
-Advancements in gaming technology are vast (with the exception of virtual reality, but I’m skeptical of its progress and its place in the world of gaming), but there are some consoles of time gone by that are in serious need of recognition for their service.
+Advancements in gaming technology are vast (with the exception of virtual reality, but I’m skeptical of its progress and its place in the world of gaming), with many people taking the time to look at this site and see if now is the time for them to begin investing in the industry thanks to the booming success.
+It is amazing where we are now as gamers, but there are some consoles of time gone by that are in serious need of recognition for their service.

 They may be outdated and old news now, but back in the day, these were the cream of the crop and I’m astounded that they were so underrated.
 Obviously not all of them were underrated, and some of them certainly had some amazing games to offer for back then, and people still try to play these games by looking at how to use portal roms so they can replay some games from their youth.